SUNY Downstate Health Sciences University

 Professor and Chairman

-The Department of Ophthalmology has a well-established history of accomplishment as an educator of physicians, and one that also holds enormous promise for making eye care more available to the Brooklyn community.
-The program's reputation as a center of research excellence has blossomed in the last few years as has the clinical service, which provides state-of-the-art care to the borough's residents.
-In assessing the potential of our ophthalmology program in Brooklyn, a comparison is instructive.
-SUNY Downstate's catchment area contains a population of approximately 685,000 - roughly equal to that of the city of Boston.
+The Department of Ophthalmology at SUNY Downstate has a well-established history of accomplishment as an educator of physicians, and one that has made enormous progress in making eye care more available to the Brooklyn community.
+The program's reputation as a center of clinical and research excellence has grown steadily in the last few years and the department now provides state-of-the-art care to the borough's residents.
+In assessing the growth and current strength of our ophthalmology program, the following comparison is instructive: SUNY Downstate's catchment area contains a population of approximately 685,000 - roughly equal to that of the city of Boston.
 In 1996, the residents of Boston were served by 250 practicing ophthalmologists; in contrast, SUNY Downstate's catchment area had only eight.
-This paucity of ophthalmologists has historically motivated many Brooklynites to turn to Manhattan physicians for eye care, as evidenced by the fact that 30 to 40 percent of ophthalmology patients treated in Manhattan live in Brooklyn.
-At the same time, a large portion of the Brooklyn population receives no ophthalmology care at all.
-We have increased the breadth of our faculty practice physicians who now provide every scope of practice within ophthalmology.
+In 2020, we have 36 Part and Full time Clinical Faculty representing every subspecialty working at 5 sites throughout Brooklyn and Manhattan.

-Our faculty, plus our improved facilities and expanded clinical offerings, have, indeed, dramatically increased demand for ophthalmology services.
+Our faculty, plus our improved facilities and expanded clinical offerings, have indeed, dramatically increased demand for ophthalmology services.
 At our largest clinical affiliate, Kings County Hospital Center, outpatient visits have increased by 63 percent since 1996.
 We relocated to a new modern 9,500 square feet Eye Clinic in Kings County in 2006 due to continued growth of the service.
-We have similarly expanded the faculty practice facility at Downstate which is known as The Midwood Eye Center, located in a convenient location on Nostrand Avenue off the junction of Flatbush Avenue.
+We now see over 30,000 patients annually just at this site.